Overview: Curriculum and Clinical Education Program

 Practice: Develop and refine physical therapy skills in preparation for immersions and clinical experiences.

-Experience: Watch high-quality, studio-produced short lectures; patient demonstrations; and case studies using special effects to support learning.
+Experience: Watch studio-quality short lectures, patient demonstrations and case studies enhanced with special effects to support effective learning.

 On-Campus Immersions

-Regular visits to USC’s campus in Los Angeles are an integral step in connecting online class material to the hands-on skills essential to physical therapy practice.
-You will visit USC’s world-class physical therapy learning laboratories approximately 12 times for in-person immersions.
-This translates to about 90 days on campus over the course of the three-year program.
-Immersion experiences provide you with intensive laboratory instruction with professors to build and refine skills needed to optimize human movement, such as physical evaluation, manual therapy and facilitation techniques, gait training, and exercise instruction.
+Regular visits to USC’s world-class physical therapy learning laboratories on our Los Angeles campus are an integral part of integrating online class material with the hands-on skills that are essential to physical therapy practice.
+You will visit the learning laboratories on campus approximately 12 times for in-person immersions, which translates to about 90 days spent on campus over the course of the three-year program.
+Immersion experiences provide you with the opportunity to build and refine skills needed to optimize human movement under the guided instruction of your professors.
+These skills include physical evaluation, manual therapy and facilitation techniques, gait training and exercise instruction.

-Build your manual and physical skills for reducing pain and improving human movement.
+Develop your manual and physical skills for reducing pain and improving movement.

-Network with faculty, peers and the entire USC DPT community.
+Network with members of faculty, peers and the entire USC DPT community.

 Access state-of-the-art anatomy and learning laboratories.

-Focus on skills of particular interest to you during extended on-campus office hours.
+Focus on the skills that matter most to you during extended on-campus office hours.

 Learning Outcomes